-(8) Mr. Somerville was a director of CanAm Coal Corporation and resigned effective June 30, 2014.
+- (1) Member of the Audit Committee. - Member of the Governance and Nominating Committee.
+(2) (3) - Member of the Human Resources and Compensation Committee. - Member of the Pension Committee.
+(4) - Member of the Environmental and Health & Safety Committee.
+(5) - (6) Mr. Gowan has chosen to retire and will not stand for re-election as a director of the Corporation at the Annual Meeting of Shareholders on May 3, 2022. - (7) Mr. Somerville was a director of CanAm Coal Corporation and resigned effective June 30, 2014.
 The company and its subsidiaries filed on May 28, 2015 voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Northern District of Alabama.
 On May 7, 2015 and on May 8, 2015, the Alberta Securities Commission and British Columbia Securities Commission, respectively, issued cease trade orders in connection with the CanAm Coal Corporation's failure to file its audited consolidated financial statements for the year-ended December 31, 2014 and its related management discussion and analysis and management certifications.
 On May 7, 2015 the shares of CanAm Coal Corporation were suspended from trading on the TSX Venture Exchange for failure to meet continued listing requirements.

-Executive Officer's Name and Province/State and Country of Residence Office Held Principal Occupation PHILLIP C. UNDERWOOD Ontario, Canada President and Chief Executive Officer President and Chief Executive Officer, Magellan Aerospace Corporation ELENA M. MILANTONI (1) Ontario, Canada Chief Financial Officer Chief Financial Officer, Magellan Aerospace Corporation MARK ALLCOCK (2) Ontario, Canada Vice President, Information Technology, and Transformation Vice President, Information Technology, and Transformation Magellan Aerospace Corporation JO-ANN C. BALL Ontario, Canada Vice President, Human Resources Vice President, Human Resources, Magellan Aerospace Corporation KAREN YOSHIKI- GRAVELSINS Ontario, Canada Vice President, Corporate Stewardship and Operational Excellence Vice President, Corporate Stewardship and Operational Excellence, Magellan Aerospace Corporation HAYDN R. MARTIN (3) Poole, United Kingdom Vice President, Business Development, Marketing and Contracts Vice President, Business Development, Marketing and Contracts, Magellan Aerospace Corporation CRAIG A. VAUGHAN (4) Ontario, Canada Corporate Secretary Corporate Secretary, Magellan Aerospace Corporation
+Office Held Principal Occupation President and Chief Executive Officer President and Chief Executive Officer, Magellan Aerospace Corporation Chief Financial Officer Chief Financial Officer, Magellan Aerospace Corporation Vice President, Information Technology Vice President, Information Technology Magellan Aerospace Corporation Vice President, Human Resources Vice President, Human Resources, Magellan Aerospace Corporation Vice President, Corporate Stewardship and Operational Excellence Vice President, Corporate Stewardship and Operational Excellence, Magellan Aerospace Corporation Vice President, Business Development, Marketing and Contracts Vice President, Business Development, Marketing and Contracts, Magellan Aerospace Corporation President and Chief Executive Officer Chief Financial Officer Vice President, Information Technology Vice President, Human Resources Vice President, Corporate Stewardship and Operational Excellence Vice President, Business Development, Marketing and